Brahma chicken: Characteristics

+Weight averages about 5.5 kg for cocks and 4.5 kg for hens.
+Brahma chickens can grow to a considerable height; in 2013, the world record for the tallest chicken was given to a Light Brahma rooster named "Little John", with a height of 26 inches.

 Use

 The Brahma was an important meat breed in the United States from the 1850s until about 1930.
 It is a good winter layer of large brown eggs, which weigh approximately 55–60 g.